 23. Measuring trees in Tanzania

 Tree species, tree diameter, location.
 Sending the data by mobile phone.
 This is how information on the location, species and tree density of Tanzanian forests is transmitted.
 The figures are compared with satellite images of the area.
 Gradually a forest resource map covering the whole country emerges.
-Tanzania, which is three times the size of Finland, is the first African country to carry out an extensive inventory of its forest resources.
+Tanzania, which is three times the size of Finland, is the first African country to carry out an extensive inventory of its forest resources in 2009–20114.
 Information on the size of forests, changes in their size, and species is needed for decision-making on forests and for combating deforestation and climate change.